-The program narrative must address the following selection criteria: (1) project abstract, (2) statement of the problem/program narrative, (3) impact/outcomes and evaluation, (4) project/program design and implementation, and (5) capabilities/competencies.
+The program narrative must address the following criteria: (1) project abstract, (2) statement of the problem/program narrative, (3) impact/outcomes and evaluation, (4) project/program design and implementation, and (5) capabilities/competencies.
 The connections between and among each of these sections should be clearly delineated.
 For example, the goals and objectives should derive directly from the problems to be addressed.
 Similarly, the project design section should clearly explain how the program's structure and activities will accomplish the goals and objectives identified in the previous section.

-• Project Abstract
+Project Abstract

-The project abstract should not exceed 200 words.
-It should briefly describe the project's purpose, identify the population to be served using grant funds, and summarize the activities that will be implemented to achieve the project's goals and objectives.
-These goals and objectives must focus on short-term and intermediate outcomes (see "Goals,

-Program Objectives, and Performance Measures" below), and the abstract should also describe how progress towards these goals will be measured.
-Finally, the abstract must contain a brief description of the connections between the project's activities and potential reductions in juvenile delinquency, child maltreatment, or other long-term goals.
-(See "Sample Project Abstract," page 13.)
+The project abstract should not exceed 200 words and should briefly describe the project's purpose, identify the population to be served using grant funds, and summarize the activities that will be implemented to achieve the project's goals and objectives.
+These goals and objectives should focus on short-term and intermediate outcomes (see "Impact/Outcomes and Evaluation," below" below).
+The abstract should also describe how progress towards these goals will be measured.
+Finally, the abstract must contain a brief description of the connections between the project's activities and potential reductions in juvenile delinquency, child maltreatment, or other long-term goals (see "Sample Project Abstract," page 13.)

-• Statement of the Problem/Program Narrative
+Statement of the Problem/Program Narrative

-Applicants must briefly describe the nature and scope of the problem in the jurisdiction to be addressed by this project (e.g., gang activity, underage drinking, drug abuse, truancy, youth employment, school performance, etc.).
+Applicants must briefly describe the nature and scope of the problem in the jurisdiction to be addressed by this project (e.g., child abuse and neglect, exploitation of children, missing and abducted children, etc.).
 Local data should be used to provide evidence that the problem exists, demonstrate the size and scope of the problem, and document the effects of the problem on the target population and the larger community.
 Applicants should describe any previous or current attempts to address the problem.

-• Impact/Outcomes and Evaluation
+Impact/Outcomes and Evaluation